LucasSan/angular-auth0/README.md

 1. I'll need set the "Allowed Callback URLs" on auth0 application setup, to "http://localhost:4200/callback"

+2. Set the file auth0-variables.ts with your domain and client_id that was provided by auth0

-2. Access the menu Connections -> Database -> Settings
+3. Access the menu Connections -> Database -> Settings

-3. Access the Password Policy option to set the Password strength.
+4. Access the Password Policy option to set the Password strength.